 Make it easy for people to withdraw consent at any time they choose.

 Keep consents under review and refresh them if anything changes.
 Build regular consent reviews into your business processes.

-Legal conditions for processing personal data
+Schedule 2, paragraph 1: Legal conditions for processing personal data personal data